 The traditional knitwear from the Aran Islands, once handmade by fishermen and having "family patterns".
 To identify the washed-up bodies of the drowned, so the legend goes.
 Available nearly everywhere in Ireland in natural wool and even synthetics.
 Choose a white or off-white sweater, not one of the garish colored ones.
 Again, compare prices - visitors to the Aran Islands themselves have occasionally reported higher prices there than in Dublin!

 Irish crystal for many people is synonymous with Waterford Crystal - but there are many more factories and craft outlets producing their own wares.
 These are not of a lesser quality.
 Caution: insist on crash-proof packing.
-Or enquire about sending the goods (fully insured) to your home address, often a sensible alternative to lugging breakables across continents.
+Or inquire about sending the goods (fully insured) to your home address, often a sensible alternative to lugging breakables across continents.

 Tweed clothing in all forms and sizes is an investment - you will have years to enjoy the garments and they never go out of style.
 Again available in most stores and from a variety of manufacturers.
 Men should get at least a tweed cap for those rainy days on the golf links.
 Maybe avoid the more garish multi-colored ones ... then again, they might just go with those "original Scottish" checked trousers.

-The linen industry is especially strong in Northern Ireland and you will find factory outlets, craft stores and designer outlets selling everything from tea towels to "grandfather shirts".
-Invest in a long nightshirt with matching cap if you dare!
+The linen industry is especially strong in Northern Ireland and you will find factory outlets, craft stores and designer outlets selling everything from tea towels to "grandfather shirts."
+Invest in a long nightshirt with a matching cap if you dare!
 For the less adventurous, a collection of tea towels with prints might be the best idea.
 They can be used for decorative purposes, and if you get tired of them, they also have a good use as, well, tea towels.